-Following the description of each Named Executive Officer's specific employment agreement, we have quantified, in tabular format, the potential payments and benefits upon termination or a change of control of the Company for each of the Named Executive Officers, assuming the Named Executive Officer's employment terminated on December 31, 2011 and, if applicable, based on our closing stock price of \$0.82 on that date or \$8.20 based on the Reverse Stock Split.
-In calculating the value of acceleration of equity awards, the value of unvested options and SARs equals \$8.20 per share minus exercise price for all such options or SARs and the value of the restricted shares equals \$8.20 per share multiplied by the number of unvested restricted shares.
+Following the description of each Named Executive Officer's specific employment agreement, we have quantified, in tabular format, the potential payments and benefits upon termination without cause or due to a change of control of the Company for each of the Named Executive Officers, assuming the Named Executive Officer's employment terminated on December 31, 2012, and, if applicable, based on our closing stock price of \$2.55 on that date.
+In calculating the value of acceleration of equity awards, the value of unvested options and SARs equals \$2.55 per share minus the exercise price for all such options or SARs and the value of the restricted shares and RSUs equals \$2.55 per share multiplied by the number of unvested restricted shares or RSUs, as applicable.

-Provisions of awards under the 2002 Stock Incentive Plan
+Provisions of awards under the Stock Incentive Plans

-If a Named Executive Officer's employment is terminated on or within one year after a change of control (or in the case of incentive stock options, in contemplation of a change of control, or in the case of restricted stock or SARs, the employee leaves for good reason, as defined in the agreement), the award agreements for such stock options, restricted stock and SARs under the 2002 Stock Incentive Plan provide as follows: (1) all unvested stock options and SARs will vest immediately and all unexercised options and SARs can be exercised for their remaining terms; and (2) all outstanding performance-based restricted stock awards vest immediately and become non-forfeitable.
+If a Named Executive Officer's employment is terminated on or within one year after a change of control (or in the case of incentive stock options, in contemplation of a change of control, or in the case of restricted stock or SARs, the employee leaves for good reason, as defined in the agreement), the award agreements for such stock options, restricted stock and SARs under the 2002 Stock Incentive Plan and 2012 Stock Incentive Plan provide as follows: (1) all unvested stock options and SARs will vest immediately and all unexercised options and SARs can be exercised for their remaining terms; and (2) all outstanding performance based RSUs vest immediately and become non-forfeitable.

 The awards do not generally accelerate in connection with the retirement, resignation or other termination of employment (i.e., voluntary termination, termination for cause or involuntary termination) of any of the participants.
-In addition, none of the equity awards under the 2002 Stock Incentive Plan accelerate in the event of termination by death or disability, although SARs and options could be exercised for specified periods following such termination events.
+In addition, none of the equity awards under the 2002 Stock Incentive Plan or 2012 Stock Incentive Plan accelerate in the event of termination by death or disability, although SARs and options could be exercised for specified periods following such termination events.